 DISCOVERY AND ENJOYMENT of India's performing, cinematic, culinary, visual and literary arts are central to the experiences ICC brings to the communities we serve.
-Below are examples of events that ICC has hosted:
+Below are just a few events that ICC has hosted.

 Meet the remarkable real-life Fauja Singh as author Simran Jeet Singh reads his book about the 100-year old Sikh who was the oldest person to ever run a marathon and who as a child, overcame obstacles to walk.
 Simran wrote: "Fauja Singh's perseverance and resilience inspire me to this day, and they are exactly the values I want to instill in my own kids."
 He added "I also believe that this book can help cultivate empathy for children of all backgrounds: if our kids can learn to see the humanity in those who seem most different from them, they will see the humanity in everyone they meet."
 Simran joined ICC and Greenwich Library on December 5 to read the book and answer kids' questions.

 Free.
 Click on the link below to view the recorded conversation with Simran Jeet Singh.

 What a debut!
 Alka Joshi's first novel is a New York Times, USA Today, Publisher's Weekly, Toronto Star, and Calgary Herald bestseller.
 It was also chosen as a Reeses (Witherspoon) Book Club Pick.
 Ms. Joshi spoke with Sharbari Ahmed, author, screenwriter and playwright, in a conversation that was aired on December 2.
 It is a spirited and wide-ranging discussion about post-Partition India, upending women's roles, caste, the inspiration for her characters, the TV adaptation of The Henna Artist, and her next two books coming soon.
 It's a great listen.
 Set in the 1950s, The Henna Artist has been described as visual, evocative, eloquent, and culturally rich.